Back to the Dark Ages

 Everything was going fine and the population was kept in check, until those pesky 'do-gooders' came along and ruined everything for the rest of us.

 First this Alexander Fleming guy came along with the unmitigated goodwill to invent penicillin from moldy food.
 Next thing you know people aren't dying like they used to.
-And that is why you had to pay too much for your prescription at the drug store.
+And that is why you had to pay too much for your prescription.

 Now all we can do is lament that things are so good no one gets excited about dying prematurely anymore.
 30 or 40 used to be 'old', now we've turned the entire Florida peninsula into a retirement home for old fogies who impertinently refuse to kick the bucket.